-I am a very passionate about nature, and in particular, flowers, trees, and water scenes.
+I am very passionate about nature, and in particular, flowers, trees, and water scenes.
 I have been enjoying the wonders and healing power of nature my entire life.

 Along with this passion and joy, I have discovered that I want to experience and photograph every flower, tree, river, creek, and waterfall that I see.
 It turns out that it just isn't possible, and even more importantly, not optimal.
 My dad advised me to focus on just a few things and master them deeply.
-I unfortunately lost my dad when I was only 21 years old, so I didn't get the opportunity to learn from him as long as I wanted.
+I, unfortunately, lost my dad when I was only 21 years old, so I didn't get the opportunity to learn from him as long as I wanted.
 His words, even three decades later have significant meaning to me, and I now better understand what he was trying to tell me.

-I have been reflecting about my photography lately and I have come to realize that I need to produce less in order to create more.
+I have been reflecting on my photography lately and I have come to realize that I need to produce less in order to create more.
 What I mean by that is that I need to actually photograph fewer subjects and invest more time in just a very few select prints that are of the highest quality.
 I find it very difficult to accept this realization because my passion runs so deep for these subjects.

-I suspect my limitation is one that potentially affects many other photographers, and even non-photographers.
+I suspect my limitation is one that potentially affects many other photographers and even non-photographers.
 I know that I need to focus on fewer things more deeply in order to achieve higher quality results.
-I have evolved to a place where I would rather be a mile deep on a couple subjects as opposed to being an inch deep and a mile wide on many different subjects.
+I have evolved to a place where I would rather be a mile deep on a couple of subjects as opposed to being an inch deep and a mile wide on many different subjects.